-Water issues continue to expand and become more complex for planning and development projects and Surnorte has position itself as a genuine consultation and highly specialized knowledge in the areas of geomatic and environmental planning.
-All this scientific and technical knowledge is supported by the latest environmental technologies, especially from the science of hydrological modeling (Wet Area Mapping, WAM) and water management.
+Water issues continue to expand and become more complicated for planning and development projects.
+Surnorte has positioned itself as a genuine consultation and highly specialized knowledge in geomatics and environmental planning.
+All this scientific and technical knowledge is supported by the latest environmental technologies, especially from hydrological modelling (Wet Area Mapping, WAM) and water management.

-While WAM does not provide technical information as needed to follow specific engineering protocols, is provides easy-to-visualize information as to where and how – in principle – each land-based asset needs to be managed and protected against particular water-related risks.
+While WAM does not provide technical information as needed to follow specific engineering protocols, it provides easy-to-visualize information as to where and how – in principle – each land-based asset needs to be managed and protected against particular water-related risks.
 In this capacity, WAM-generated data layers, tools, and maps have been welcomed as must-have information sources for local to regional planning purposes, from operational to strategic perspectives.
-Examples refer to operations layout in forest operations (harvest blocks, access trails, silvicultural planning), evaluation of existing transport routes and planning new routes, learning how to contain spills, assessing specific habitat distributions across the land, etc.
+Examples refer to operations layout in forest operations (harvest blocks, access trails, silvicultural planning), evaluation of existing transport routes, planning new routes, learning how to contain spills, assessing specific habitat distributions across the land, etc.

 The image displays the crossing of water flow and roads under a scenario of 56 mm/day.
 This scenario could also apply to pipelines, trails, tracks, poles, etc. The objective of this project was to optimize and evaluate linear transportation routes and related extreme rainfall scenarios.